iTwin/itwinjs-core/docs/core/learning/ECSQLTutorial/PolymorphicQueries.md

 > **Try it yourself**
 >
-> *Goal:* Return the id and class id of instances of only the [SpatialElement](../../bis/domains/BisCore.ecschema.md#SpatialElement) class
+> *Goal:* Return the code and class id of instances of only the [SpatialElement](../../bis/domains/BisCore.ecschema.md#SpatialElement) class
 >
 > *ECSQL*
 > ```sql
-> SELECT ECInstanceId, ECClassId FROM ONLY bis.SpatialElement
+> SELECT CodeValue, ECClassId FROM ONLY bis.SpatialElement
 > ```
 >
 > *Result*
 >
-> ECInstanceId | ECClassId
+> CodeValue | ECClassId
 > --- | ---
 > no rows |